 When it comes to dandruff from eczema, treatment is straightforward.
 A Zinc Pyrithione-based medicated shampoo should reduce scalp flaking associated with eczema, followed with a moisturizing conditioner for your scalp and hair.
 Jupiter’s Balancing Shampoo is formulated with Zinc Pyrithione to help eliminate dandruff flakes, and our Nourishing Conditioner moisturizes and soothes your scalp.

-The National Institutes of Health recommend using moisturizers or topical steroids for eczema symptom relief.
-A cream or ointment that is free of skin-irritating chemicals is ideal, and you can also use lubricants like petroleum jelly to seal in moisture.
+The National Institutes of Health recommend using moisturizers, lotions, or topical steroids for eczema symptom relief.
+A cream or ointment that is free of skin-irritating chemicals is ideal, and you can also use lubricants like petroleum jelly on affected areas to seal in moisture.

 Lukewarm baths with wet wraps are also a promising treatment for severe eczema.
 In general, though, keeping baths and showers short with not-too-hot water and gentle cleansers is ideal.
 Hot water opens your pores and can make skin even more dry and irritated.

 Though there’s no way to eliminate eczema entirely, you can reduce symptoms by avoiding common triggers.
 If you have confirmed allergies, keeping those factors out of your environment (and off your plate) can help.
 Otherwise, here are some steps to keeping the itch and rash away:

 Keep skin moisturized.
 Eczema can flare up when your skin is too dry, broken, and tight.

 Skip additives and colors in your skincare products.
 Personal care items like fragrances, shampoo, conditioner, makeup, and antibacterial ointment can contain allergenic ingredients and dyes.
 Avoid these whenever possible, and opt for products with a clean ingredients list.